A police officer and two councillors have been accused of having sex with victims of the Rotherham child abuse scandal, it has been reported.

 An IPCC spokesman said: "The IPCC's independent investigation into the conduct of 10 South Yorkshire Police officers in relation to their handling of reported child sexual exploitation in Rotherham is ongoing.

 "This is a large and complex investigation.
 Since we announced our investigation we have received 20 individual complaints.

 "Work is ongoing to assess these complaints to determine whether they are new allegations or matters already under the remit of our investigation."

-Rotherham Council said it had only been made aware of the allegations following today's Times story.
+A spokesperson for Rotherham Borough Council said it had only been made aware of the allegations through the article in the Times newspaper today.

 She added: "Clearly these allegations are extremely serious and we will co-operate fully with any investigation relating to them by the National Crime Agency.
 It would be inappropriate for us to comment further as this is now a matter for the police and the NCA.
 However, our legal advisers will be carefully considering any information that is received in relation to these matters, and we will take any action necessary."